I’ve always wanted to share information on how we make the show, so here it is: all the equipment/software we use to record our show.

 - While I no longer need multiple sound card support like in the old days, I still use the latest version of Adobe Audition.
 I’m subscribed to Adobe Creative Cloud, which does off Audition standalone.
 I’m still using it because it makes my production pipeline super easy and its crash handling is fantastic.

 - For the audio, after putting in all the music and additional sections, I normalize the entire episode to -1db.
 I then compress the audio down into a 96000kb mono MP3.

 - To edit the ID3 tags on the episodes, I use MP3tag, which I can’t recommend enough for podcasters.
 It makes ID3 tagging much, much easier.

 Remote Audio Recording

-- We have the great fortune to be able to all be in the same room during recording.
-However, when we’re not together (usually due to Northeastern Ohio weather), we all record using Skype (that’s also how we do voice mails).
+- Now that we’re not recording in the same room anymore, Skype is a necessity.
 Each host records their own mic output themselves using Audacity.
 After recording, all the individually recorded tracks get edited together using Adobe Audition.

 - As a backup recording method over Skype for when things inevitably go badly, we use Pamela.
 The quality is relatively good and it’s relatively cheap.